sourcefrog/conserve/README.md

 The syntax is comes from the Rust [globset](https://docs.rs/globset/#syntax) crate.

+Directories marked with [`CACHEDIR.TAG`](https://bford.info/cachedir/) are automatically excluded from backups.

 ## Install

 To build Conserve you need [Rust][rust] and a C compiler that can be used by